-Infants' and toddlers' families are their first teachers, and their family's culture is integral to their development.
-When you offer culturally relevant experiences on a daily basis that are based on their real life experiences you are supporting their cognitive development.
+Infants’ and toddlers’ families are their first teachers, and their family’s culture is important to their development.
+When you offer culturally relevant experiences that are based on their real-life experiences, you are supporting their cognitive development.

 In the following video clips, observe the verbal and physical interactions of the teachers.
-Pay special attention to the type of interaction, the children's cues and how the teacher's interactions led to sustained engagement and expanded their learning.
+Pay special attention to the type of interaction, the children's cues, and how the teacher's interactions lead to sustained engagement and expand their learning.

 As an infant and toddler teacher, do the following to promote cognitive development:

-- Stay in the moment and pay attention to what you are saying and doing so you can extend learning opportunities.
+- Stay in the moment and pay attention to what you are saying and doing so you can extend the child's learning.

 - Use verbal and physical interactions to make the most of every moment to support development and learning.

-- Develop the ability to read cues to adjust interactions to appropriately meet the individual needs of infants and toddlers.
+- Adjust interactions to appropriately meet the individual needs of infants and toddlers.

-- Reflect on your verbal and physical interactions to inform what you might want to repeat or change.
+- Reflect on your interactions to decide what you might want to repeat or change.

-- Get to know each family by asking questions and listening for cultural cues, and plan experiences based on their preferences.
+- Get to know each family by asking questions and learning about their culture.
+Plan experiences based on their preferences.

-- Display and use items from families, such as mounting family photographs within an infant's and toddler's sight and reach.
+- Display and use items from families, such as hanging family photographs within infants' and toddlers' sight and reach.

 - Include music for infants and toddlers to play, dance, and sing to that is familiar to them, including music that may be in their home language or played in their home setting.
-This may include country, jazz, and classical.
 Sing and dance along with the infant or toddler.

-- Use daily observations to better understand the learning of the infants and toddlers you care for in order to meet their individual needs.
+- Use daily observations to better understand the learning of the infants and toddlers you care for to meet their individual needs.

 Think about the unique ways the infants and toddlers are interacting and developing thinking skills.
-Download and print the Reflecting on Interactions Activity.
+Download and print the Reflecting on Interactions activity.
 Read the scenarios and answer the questions.
-Share your responses with a trainer, supervisor, or coach.
+Share your responses with a trainer, administrator, or coach.

-We all learn from positive interactions and like to get encouragement.
-Infants and toddlers need to be noticed, recognized, and encouraged, too.
-Download and print the Celebrating Infants and Toddlers Handout.
-It contains some sample phrases you can use to celebrate and encourage learning in an infant or toddler.
+We all learn through positive interactions with others.
+Infants and toddlers need to be noticed, recognized, and encouraged.
+Children build on their learning experiences from the feedback, both physical and verbal, that they receive from their caregivers.
+Remember to consider not only what you say but how you say it when communicating with infants and toddlers in your care.
+They are watching and listening!
+Download the Celebrating Infants and Toddlers handout.
+It contains some sample phrases you can use to encourage thinking skills in an infant or toddler.

 Copple, C., & Bredekamp, S. (2009).
 Developmentally Appropriate Practice in Early Childhood Programs Serving Children from Birth through Age 8, Third Edition.
 Washington, DC: National Association for the Education of Young Children.

 Early Head Start National Resource Center (2011).
-First Connections: Attachment and Its Lasting Importance.
-Retrieved from: https://eclkc.ohs.acf.hhs.gov/sites/default/files/pdf/FirstConnectionsAttachment.pdf.
+First connections: Attachment and its lasting importance. https://eclkc.ohs.acf.hhs.gov/sites/default/files/pdf/FirstConnectionsAttachment.pdf

-Head Start National Center on Quality Teaching and Learning (2015).
-Fostering Children's Thinking Skills.
-Retrieved from: https://eclkc.ohs.acf.hhs.gov/video/fostering-childrens-thinking-skills.
+Head Start National Center on Quality Teaching and Learning.
+(2015).
+Fostering Children’s Thinking Skills. https://eclkc.ohs.acf.hhs.gov/video/fostering-childrens-thinking-skills